reviewboard/reviewboard/docs/manual/users/markdown.rst

 ============

 When writing reviews, It's often very useful to write small snippets of code.
-Markdown allows you to notate which parts of your text are code, and the result will be rendered with syntax highlighting.
+Markdown allows you to notate which parts of your text are code or terminal text, and optionally render code with syntax highlighting.
 This can be especially nice for proposing changes.

 Code can be formatted inside a line by enclosing the text in single backticks.
 This is often useful when referring to symbols from the code::